 The world is in the grip of profound political and social change.
 Leaders are rising to power who promise to respond to the voice of the people – people who are aggrieved and resentful, feeling the sting of inequality and the uncertainty of a new economic order.
 As the global economy continues to change, disruption and reaction become inevitable.
 As trust is further eroded, the desire to lash out is understandable.

-Griffith Review 57: The Perils of Populism will look at the rise of populism across the world.
-It features several writers who won the Griffith Review Queensland Writers Fellowships, and will explore the nuances of populism past and present – building a conscience, confronting sexual abuse, addressing climate-change deniers, navigating an obstructive bureaucracy, coming face-to-face with religious cults and discovering the enduring kindness of strangers.
+Griffith Review 57: The Perils of Populism examines rise of populism across the world.
+It features several writers who won the Griffith Review Queensland Writers Fellowships, and explores the nuances of populism past and present – building a conscience, confronting sexual abuse, addressing climate-change deniers, navigating an obstructive bureaucracy, coming face-to-face with religious cults and discovering the enduring kindness of strangers.

-This is a global phenomenon – populist sentiment is alive and flourishing in both the richest and poorest countries in the world.
-This edition of Griffith Review, edited by Julianne Schultz and Anne Tiernan, will bring new perspectives and insights to this troubling phenomenon.
+This edition of Griffith Review, edited by Julianne Schultz, brings new perspectives and insights to this troubling phenomenon.